bloodymage/ansible-collection-autonomy/README.md

 2. I wanted to better control my data.
 3. I wanted a way to quickly and easily rebuild my network if absolutely necessary.

+So far, each server is configured without using docker containers or any other group packages, for example: dovecot and postfix vs iRedMail.
+I chose this route to learn as much as possible about each service and it's requirements.

 Some smaller goals that I have for this project is minimizing the variables I have to define in my inventory.
-For each role, having sensible defaults, and the fine tuning done in the inventory requires the least amount of definitions as possible.
+For each role, having sensible defaults which can be modified at runtime based on other configuration settings.
+For example if you are using smart cards, enable smart card required settings.
+These basic options can be set via inventories.
 In addition, I have set it up to simplify password management for various services by using ansible's passwordstore lookup to generate and save any passwords necessary.

 Another overall goal, is minimizing impact to the complete system if one piece fails.
 This is why Samba uses Bind9 as it's DNS server rather than it's own internal DNS server.